albertllousas/functional-domain-driven-design/README.md

 > That's a lot of abstraction, I don't need that

-Well, they are just expressive types, now our code talk the business language, it is really easy to follow, even for a non-technical person.
+Well, they are just expressive and meaningful types, now **our code talks the business language**, the workflow just reflects the diagram that we wrote together with business experts, it is really easy to follow, even for a non-technical person.

-**Side note:** Outside-in tdd helps a lot in this way of coding, the design would flow through the tests.
+**Side note:** Outside-in tdd helps a lot in this way of coding, the design would flow better.

 ### Code that talks the business language